dinakajoy/api_teamwork/README.md

 This is the version one of this api

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/odinaka-joy/api_teamwork/blob/develop/LICENSE) file for details
+This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) file for details

 ## Acknowledgments
 Andela